Raulads/organoid-literature-nlp/README.md

 ## Dataset
 - ~20,000 PubMed abstracts (retrieved via API queries on "intestinal organoids").
 - Processed: tokenization, lemmatization, stopword removal.

+⚠️ Raw data files are **not included** in this repository due to size and copyright restrictions.
+See `data/README.md` for details about sources and processing.

 ## Methods
 - **EDA:** word clouds, frequency analysis, n-grams